LiorSinai/liorsinai.github.io/_posts/2023-01-04-denoising-diffusion-3-guidance.md

 ### Generate data

 In part 1 we only worked with a spiral dataset.
 However we can work other patterns too.
-Here is a Julia implementation of the [Sci-kit learn moon dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_moons.html):
+Here is a Julia implementation of the [Scikit-learn moon dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_moons.html):
 {% highlight julia %}
 function make_moons(rng::AbstractRNG, n_samples::Int=1000)
     n_moons = floor(Int, n_samples / 2)